hd719/nextjs-module/notes.md

 }
 ```

+- There are two different ways to define a server action:
+- Adding "use server"; at the top of the file indicates that every function inside the module is a server action.
+- Alternatively, adding "use server"; inside the definition of a function indicates that the function is a server action.

 ## Got ya's with Server Actions

 - When fetching data from server actions the request method to fetch is a POST, which means we can't cache the request